jasonmpittman/research-ideas/research-ideas-2017.md

 What are the potential effects of self-selected music genre compared to externally selected music genre on programmer productivity?

 #### Week 2
+To what extent can an effective community of practice be developed through social media?

+To what degree are STEM academics less active in social media than STEM professionals?

+How do STEM academics perceive the value of social media as a means of developing research collaborations?

+What are the most common criticisms of using social media as a community of practice platform amongst STEM academics?

+What are the most effective modalities for developing a research focused community of practice in STEM?

+To what extent do STEM academics engage in distance (virtual) conference participation?

+How are virtual conferences perceived by STEM academics compared to traditional, non-virtual conferences?

+#### Week 3